 Frank was a sportsman in many fields in addition to rugby.
 He captained Gloucester Cricket Club, for whom he was a demon bowler, and he organised the County Cricket Club, as well as the Gloucester Amateur Athletic Association and Rowing Club, and was Chairman of the Lawn Tennis Club.

 By 1891, Frank was a civil servant in the surveyor’s department, but he subsequently emigrated and the leadership qualities which had been so evident on the rugby pitch served him well when he became Post Master General of South Africa.
-Later in life he returned to his roots, and died in Gloucester in June 1927.
+Frank died in Johannesburg, South Africa on 18 December 1941 aged 84 years. .

 [I am grateful to Chris Collier for providing the career statistics, and to John Cowen for the family history details, contained in this profile.]